 We’d have very few reservations about one of Hisense’s smaller, (even) cheaper TVs.
 Again, in our experience the entry-level models – such as the sub-£200 32in HD-ready 32M2600 – have proved better value than the 4K TVs.
 So if there’s a small-screen steal (which would probably mean something in the realm of £150-250), we’d snap it up.

-What about the Hisense Black Friday 4K TV deals?
+What about the current Hisense 4K TV deals?

-As for the 2018 Hisense TVs... well, we haven't seen any yet, which makes assessing the 4K TVs that are on offer on Black Friday, something of a difficult proposition.
+We haven't done any 2018 Hisense TV reviews as yet, which makes assessing the 4K TVs that are on special offer at the moment something of a difficult proposition.

-We'll be rounding up the best of the Black Friday deals on What Hi-Fi? to help you make that final buying decision but if you're in the market for a new TV, don't rule out a Hisense bargain...
+We'll be rounding up the best TV deals on What Hi-Fi? on a regular basis to help you make the final buying decision but if you're in the market for a new TV, don't rule out a Hisense bargain...